ArjanCodes/examples/code_roast/README.md

 - Move change_dir and export to separate files and pass config settings (such as the export dir) as an argument
 - Improve logging
 - Separate config into a JSON file and use a dataclass.
 There are way more possibilities with a package like Hydra, but I'll cover that in a future video.
+- Put the words separately in a text file.

 ## Final thoughts (talking head)